-So, let’s not run before we crawl (pun intended, but possibly terrible one).
+So, let’s not run before we crawl (pun intended, but possibly a terrible one).
 Let’s first get very familiar with two absolutely irreplaceable tools for every webmaster, SEO or digital marketing specialist.
 Yes, I’m talking about Google My Business and Google Search Console.
-To answer the challenging question “How to get my website on google?” take a look at the following explanation:
+To answer the challenging question “How to get my website on google?”, check out the following info:

 Google Search Console

 Don’t get confused now, Google Search Console is formerly known as Google Webmaster Tools, so keep in mind that in articles prior to 2016 you will find it by that name.
-Either way, if you want to get answers on how to get listed on Google, Google Search Console is a place where you need to start.
+Either way, if you want to get answers on how to get listed on Google, Google Search Console is the place to be.

 This is a free service provided by Google that basically shows you how Google “sees” your page, or more specifically:

-To harness full potential of Google Search Console you need to take the time and really go through all the options that this tool offers.
-Once you have all the knowledge you’ll be able to drastically improve your SEO.
+To harness the full potential of Google Search Console, you need to take the time and really go through all the options that this tool offers.
+Once you have all the knowledge, you’ll be able to drastically improve your SEO.

 So, let’s get started.
-First thing you need is to submit your website.
+First thing you need to do is submit your website.
 Go to: Webmasters Tools, enter your website and click add a property as it is shown in the image below:

 Once you enter the dashboard of Google Search Console, options that you’ll need to explore will be on your left hand side, looking like this:

 First off, there is Search Appearance, and as you may have guessed, it enables you to see how your website is previewed in SERP and what you can do to improve that.
-For some features to work you’ll need to consult your developer.
-Luckily, Google gives you a neat overview of all the option and their outcome on your website snippet in the search results:
+For some features to work, you’ll need to consult your developer.
+Luckily, Google gives you a neat overview of all the options and their outcomes on your website snippet in the search results:

 Next we have Search Traffic.
-Under this tab you will find data that will be most valuable from SEO standpoint.
-Search Traffic gives you an insight in few important indicators, such as:
+Under this tab you will find data that will be most valuable from an SEO standpoint.
+Search Traffic gives you an insight for a few important indicators, such as:

-Internal link structure of your website, and many more
+- Internal link structure of your website, and more

 First item on the drop down menu under Search Traffic is Search Analytics:

-Manual Actions – In this section you can find report of any Google issued penalties that you might get if you employ any tactic that interferes with Google guidelines.
+Manual Actions – In this section you can find report of any Google issued penalties that you might get if you employ any tactic that interferes with Google's guidelines.

 International Targeting – This option is only for those who have different versions of their website for different regions or languages.

-Under this tab you can find every information regarding indexing and crawling of your URLs and keywords.
+Under this tab you can find information regarding indexing and crawling of your URLs and keywords.

 *Just to clarify one thing in the beginning.
 For all of you who aren’t sure what is the difference between indexing and crawling, here’s a quick explanation: